Select your location for up-to-date news and information in your local area My Area

 Protein is found in pork, beef, lamb, chicken, turkey, fish and eggs.

 Don’t eat some of those meats?
-Vegetarian?
+Vegetarian or vegan?
 No problem, you can still get all the protein you need from beans, lentils and other ‘pulses’ and from vegetarian options like soya mince or Quorn products.

 Protein is needed for growth, development and repairing your body – so it’s vital to keep you fit and strong.
 A portion is the size of the palm of your hand.